iluha-grig/Data-preprocessing-mmro/README.md

 # data-preprocessing

-Work with table data and visualization
+This project contains data preprocessing, data analysis and visualizations using pandas and matplotlib.